PARKDALE

 Bright, casual, and easy to drop into, Boba Tea Canada is a go-to stop for a sweet break while exploring the neighbourhood.

-Did you know?
+Did You Know?
 Bubble tea originated in Taiwan in the 1980s and was designed to be customizable from the start.

 1394 Queen West